What is the American Translators Association?

 - has passed a rigorous examination;

-- commits to the ATA Code of Ethics and Professional Practice; and
+- commits to the ATA Code of Ethics and Professional Responsibility; and

 - meets or exceeds ATA’s continuing education requirements.

 Interpreters are certified or credentialed by courts and other entities for specific practice areas, such as law and medicine.
 ATA does not certify interpreters, but you can search specifically for credentialed interpreters in the Language Services Directory.

 How big is the language services market?

 Some estimates project that the market will reach $37 billion globally by 2018, however, this does not account for all sectors.
 The US Bureau of Labor Statistics expects demand for translators and interpreters to grow 46% between 2012 and 2022—well above the average of other professions.

 Contact ATA for industry insights and responses to current affairs involving the translation and interpreting professions.